quis/govuk_documentation_prototype/source/includes/deploying_apps/deploying_django.md

 ## Deploying a Django app

 This section explains how to deploy an app using the Django framework.
-You may also need to refer to the [Cloud Foundry documentation about the Python buildpack](https://docs.cloudfoundry.org/buildpacks/python/index.html)[external link].
+You may also need to refer to the [Cloud Foundry documentation about the Python buildpack](https://docs.cloudfoundry.org/buildpacks/python/index.html) [external link].

 Note that the only database service currently supported by PaaS is PostgreSQL.
 If your Django app requires a database, it must be able to work with PostgreSQL.

-These steps assume you have already carried out the setup process explained in the [Quick Setup Guide](/getting_started/quick_setup_guide) section.
+These steps assume you have already carried out the setup process explained in the [Quick setup guide](/#quick-setup-guide) section.

 If you are just getting started learning CloudFoundry, you can use the sandbox space by running: ``cf target -s sandbox``

 1. Check out your Django app to a local folder.

-2. Add `*.pyc` and `local_settings.py` to your `.gitignore`, file, then [exclude files ignored by Git](/deploying_apps/excluding_files/) so Cloud Foundry will ignore them too.
+2. Add `*.pyc` and `local_settings.py` to your `.gitignore`, file, then [exclude files ignored by Git](/#excluding-files) so Cloud Foundry will ignore them too.

 3. Tell Cloud Foundry which Python runtime to use by creating a `runtime.txt`   file in the root of the local folder.
 The contents of the file should
    be: